nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 list.
 Users can also tag their food items according to their preferences.

 This developer guide aims to provide detailed documentation for WIFE's design and implementation.
-This includes its architecture, design choices as well outlines for all features of the software.
+This includes its architecture, design choices as well as outlines for all of its features.
 This project is released under the MIT license, making it open source and available for anyone to use and modify.

 --------------------------------------------------------------------------------------------------------------------